-Yogananda Gardens will be a collaborative experience.
-Many of Yogananda’s friends coming together have purchased the land where these gardens will be placed and are starting work on the land.
-The highly admired sculptor, Gary Roller in New Mexico, is starting the work on a larger-than-life-sized bronze statue which will be the crowning touch in the Gardens.
+Yogananda Gardens is a collaborative experience.
+The land where these gardens will be placed is part of Ananda Laurelwood and we are starting work on the land.
+The highly admired sculptor, Gary Roller in New Mexico, is creating a larger-than-life-sized bronze statue which will be the crowning touch in the Gardens.

 The statue itself will be surrounded by landscaping with attractively created flower beds of various shapes and hues, pleasing to the eye.
 Seating areas will be created around him for visitors to bathe in the Yogananda vibration as they enjoy the beautiful and serene view of Laurelwood Valley spread out below.

 There will be different heights to different areas of the park with meandering trails leading from one area to another.
 When finished the upper area and lower area will have wheel-chair accessibility.

 Interesting paths through some of the more natural areas will lead to secluded spots for relaxation or meditation in the midst of colorful bushes, trees, and flowers and probably a statue or two.
 We have many creative people, who are a part of our group, who are participating in the design process.
 This is a big project!
 One that will offer a place of beauty, peace and tranquility in a troubled world for aeons to come.

 This beautiful scaled drawing by designer, David Steinmetz, shows one proposed layout for the garden area.